Written by Michael

 Most people are familiar with the two main ways to experience Machu Picchu.
 The first is to take a train into Aguas Calientes and head up the mountain for a one-day tour of the historical site.
 The second is the more strenuous option; a four-day hike along the Inca Trail.
 However, there is a third option that is sometimes overlooked.
 The KM104 hike combines the best of both experiences by allowing visitors to hike the last part of the Inca Trail and visit Machu Picchu all in one day.

 Like the four-day Inca Trail hike, the KM104 hike has a lottery to allocate just 500 permits per day.
 This ensures the trails are never too crowded and means that you should plan your visit well in advance to make sure you secure a spot.
-The hike itself begins at the 104 km marker on the Inca Trial (hence its name), and takes you on the final 10 km (about 6 miles) of the trail.
+The hike itself begins at the 104 km marker on the Inca Trail (hence its name), and takes you on the final 10 km (about 6 miles) of the trail.
 The day hike takes about six hours, depending on your level of fitness and how long you take to break for lunch.

 I began my day on the train to Aguas Calientes, but disembarked early, in what seemed like the middle of nowhere.
 From there, I hiked about 3 km (1.8 miles) uphill to reach the tree line, and then another 3 km on mostly flat trails until you reach the halfway point.

 The halfway point is an ancient Incan archaeological site called Wiñay Wayna (‘forever young‘ in the Incas’ native tongue, Quechua), and this hike is the only way to visit the site.
-Built into a steep hillside overlooking the Urubamba River, Wiñay Wayna’s is comprised of the skeletons of housing complexes connected by a stone staircase and surrounded by green agricultural terraces.
+Built into a steep hillside overlooking the Urubamba River, Wiñay Wayna’s comprises the skeletons of housing complexes connected by a stone staircase and surrounded by green agricultural terraces.
 It provided a perfect spot to take a break for lunch.

 From Wiñay Wayna, the trail stayed mostly flat.
 The anticipation built as I rounded each bend, and I must have asked my guide a dozen times in that last hour if we were almost there.
 Finally, I reached the Sun Gate and was rewarded with a view of Machu Picchu from above.
 Standing there observing Machu Picchu for the first time put all the photos I’d seen to shame.
-The stone ruins were larger than life, the vivid green mountains towered protectively over the ancient civilization, and the mist rising from the valley added an air of enchantment.
+The stone ruins were larger than life, the vivid green mountains towered protectively over the ancient civilisation, and the mist rising from the valley added an air of enchantment.

 Kayak on Lake Titicaca